-Note: I’ve updated this post with some comments from a “part time excort whore” who commented on this post on Twitter.
+Note: I’ve updated this post with some remarks from a “part time excort whore” who commented on it on Twitter.
 See below.

 Disclosure: This post contains affiliate links.
 That means I’ll receive a small commission on anything you buy through clicking the links.
 This will not affect your price.

 I expected that because I had read several blog posts by visitors to Amsterdam that made it seem this way.
 They emphasized the fun of pretending to be a prostitute in a window in the red light district, for example.
 Very light-hearted, almost mocking posts, written from the point of view of a tourist passing through Amsterdam quickly.

 Red Light Secrets’ own website also leans toward the prurient side: emphasizing the audio stories of Olga, “Amsterdam’s most famous lady of the night” and showing visitors laughing and taking selfies.

 What I got was far more serious, not particularly titillating, except maybe the room devoted to bondage and sado-masochism.
 The museum points out clearly a) the dangers prostitutes face daily, including a display listing murdered prostitutes next to a small altar, and b) that many women get into prostitution because they’re forced to do so.

 I should warn you that the museum is smack-dab in the middle of the Red Light District.
 It’s one of the oldest areas of Amsterdam, lined with beautiful brick rowhouses along picturesque canals.
 Yet you shouldn’t be surprised as you walk along these pretty streets to see large windows on the ground floor lit with red neon lights, where scantily-clad women sit or stand, waiting for customers.
 Mostly they look bored.